abiryukov/appneta.github.io/content/support.markdown

 http://lists.sourceforge.net/lists/listinfo/tcpreplay-users

-Lastly, please don't email the author directly with your questions.
+Lastly, please don't email the maintainers directly with your questions.
 Doing so prevents others from potentially helping you and your question/answer from showing up in the list archives.